Best Fleece Jackets of 2025

 • Rigid handwarmer pockets

-The Arc’teryx Kyanite (men’s / women’s) sets the bar very high when it comes to streamlined, stylish comfort and unrivaled craftsmanship.
+The Arc’teryx Kyanite (men’swomen’s) sets the bar very high in terms of streamlined, stylish comfort and unrivaled craftsmanship.
 This premium fleece jacket is comfortable enough to wear for relaxing evenings, but it’s also a highly versatile layering piece when adventuring in damp, chilly conditions.
-The Kyanite is one of the warmest fleeces we tested and it works great as an outer layer in mild-weather, making it an outstanding choice for any inclement storm.
-If you’ve got the extra money to spend, the Kyanite’s attractive looks and next-level performance are worth the bump in cost in our book.
+The Kyanite is one of the warmest fleeces we tested, and it works great as an outer layer in mild weather, making it an outstanding choice for any inclement storm.
+If you’ve got the extra money to spend, the Kyanite’s attractive looks and next-level performance are worth the bump in cost.

 Pros